Unmotivated or just tired?

 - What would it take for me to get one number higher on that scale? (from a 3 to a 4, for example)

 - What is the easiest, smallest thing I can do now to move just a little bit closer to ______?

 These questions do a couple of things:

 - They get you thinking about the reasons why you want to change.
 Or, they may uncover that you don’t really have any reasons to change.
 That’s okay too!
 It means it might be time to reevaluate your goals, or to start thinking about them differently.

 - They help you identify obstacles.
 There are always things holding us back from our goals.
 Remove some of those roadblocks, and it will be easier to move forward.

 - They help you break down big goals into small steps.
-You’ve probably heard a million times that “it’s not the destination that counts—its’ the journey.”
-Even if the destination is what you really care about, the journey is what gets you there.
+You’ve probably heard a million times that “it’s not the destination that counts—it’s the journey.”
+Even if the destination is what you care the most about, the journey is what gets you there.
 The important thing is taking small steps toward your goals.
 Small wins will build up your confidence and help you start to see your progress, which makes the rest of the journey seem a lot more appealing!